danielleyang/Xiaomi/README.md

        `brew install mongodb --devel`
         More about MongoDB: <https://www.mongodb.com>

-  3. Install Scrapy-Splash for Rendering JavaScript:
+  c.
+Install Scrapy-Splash for Rendering JavaScript:
     `pip install scrapy-splash`
      More about Scrapy-Splash: <https://github.com/scrapy-plugins/scrapy-splash>
      Also you need to install docker: <https://www.docker.com/products/docker#/mac>

-  4. Robomongo *optional:
+  d.
+Robomongo *optional:
      The necessary Robomongo is a good software for me to quickly view the data which is uploaded through MongoDB.
      Robomongo can be downloaded here: <https://robomongo.org>

 ### 2. Start to crawl
-  1. Start Splash and Mongodb Server
+  a.
+Start Splash and Mongodb Server
      open terminal:
      `mongod`
      open another terminal:
      `$ docker run -p 8050:8050 scrapinghub/splash`

-  2. Clone files
+  b.
+Clone files
 Clone files from my xiaomiapppppp REPO:
 `git clone https://github.com/jenny91515/xiaomiapppppp.git`

-  3. Modify the files under settings.py
+  c.
+Modify the files under settings.py
 MONGODB_COLLECTION is the name of the file on MONDODB database you want to created MONGODB_SERVER and MONGODB_PORT should be the same as what your MONGODB shows